PNS-PS5-1819/Sujet-du-Projet/steps/1_apb.md

 2.3
 ```

-It means that considering the dates stored in `sample_10.txt` and the solution stored in `s10.txt`:
+It means that considering the data stored in `sample_10.txt` and the solution stored in `s10.txt`:

   - `8` students obtained their first choice (rank `0`);
   - `1` student obtained her second choice (rank `1`);